gaultier/blog/odin_and_musl.md

 Here's the story of how I did it.
 If you do not work with Odin but do work a lot with cross-compilation, like I do at work, all of these techniques will be, I believe, very valuable anyway.

 *Note: ARM64 is sometimes also called AARCH64 interchangeably.*
-*Note 2: The Rapsberry Pi Zero 1 is based on ARM (32 bits).
+*Note 2: The Raspberry Pi Zero 1 is based on ARM (32 bits).
 The Raspberry Pi Zero 2 is based on ARM64 (64 bits).
 If you have a Raspberry Pi Zero 1, this article still applies, just adjust the target when cross-compiling.*

 ## Inciting incident